 Orienting to the Ordinary

 Have you ever taken a drive, parked your car, and realized you have very little memory of the ride?
-You can picture it if it is a familiar route.
-Yet the details from that ride are absent.
-The ride happened and you arrived safely, but the experience of the event itself seems murky or even non-existent.
+You can picture it if it’s a familiar route, yet the details from that ride are absent.
+The ride happened, you arrived safely, but the experience itself seems murky or even non-existent.
 It’s as if life happened but was not registered in consciousness.
 It was not quite lived.

-Often, we feel as though we are tumbling forward through life, propelled by some force edging us away from the present moment.
-Why do we do this?
-It may be a combination of factors, such as the pressures of society, work, parenting, learned patterns from childhood, and the survival-based design of our nervous system as a response to danger.
+If we look closely, we often tumble forward through life, propelled by some force edging us away from the present moment.
+A combination of factor contribute to this momentum—pressures of society, work, parenting, learned patterns from childhood, the survival-based design of our nervous system as a response to danger, or our inner landscape of emotions and sensations that we’d prefer to avoid.

-All these things may encourage us to constantly lean ahead, ever drifting into a world that is not here, a life that is not the one we are living.
-We may be evaluating ourselves in the process.
-Critiquing ourselves about what should have been different or elevating ourselves because of what seems to be working well in our life.
-Deciding what another person’s behavior means in relationship to us.
-Replaying a recent conversation and making tremendous meaning out of it.
-On some level, painting a detailed illustration of who we are and how we are doing.
+All these influences can encourage us to lean ahead, drifting into a world that is not here, a life that is not the one we are actually living.
+Along the way, we may evaluate ourselves—critiquing what should have been different or elevating ourselves because of what seems to be working.
+We may decide what another person’s behavior means in relation to us or replay a recent conversation, making tremendous meaning out of it.
+On some level, we are often painting a detailed illustration of who we are and how we are doing.

 From the perspective of practice, none of this is wrong.
-And we are not trying to “fix” a problem.
-Yet we do want to investigate the location and the quality of our attention, one of the few things we can shift in every moment.
+We are not trying to “fix” a problem.
+Yet we do want to investigate the location and quality of our attention—one of the few things we can shift in any moment.
+And we want to investigate how that shift can impact our lives.

 ~